AuScope/AuScope-Cat/README.md

 ```
 will run an environment in a new shell

-**TIP**: Use 'uv pip install "auscopecat@."' to install the local auscopecat package
+**TIP**: Use 'uv pip install "auscopecat@."' to install the local 'auscopecat' package

 ### Pre-commit
 This project comes with a pre-commit configuration `pre-commit install` to add it as a git hook.<br>